Soviet Union during the Iran–Iraq War: "Strict neutrality" (1980–1982)

-Soviet tilt towards Iraq (1982–86)
+Soviet tilt towards Iraq (1982–1986)

 However, the Iranians rebuffed Soviet offers of friendship, and by 1982, they also had the upper hand in the war.
 They decided to push on into Iraq and overthrow Saddam Hussein.
 That led to a change in Soviet policy from the summer of 1982.
 The Soviets did not like the implications of an Iranian victory since they feared that Tehran would go on to export the revolution elsewhere in the world.
 Although officially still neutral, the Soviets gradually increased economic and military support to Iraq to stop the collapse of Saddam.
-The Soviets had a commitment not to let an ally be overthrown, and support for Iraq also played well with many Arab nations (the Soviets finally achieved diplomatic relations with Oman and the UAE and an agreement to supply arms to Kuwait).
+The Soviets were committed to not letting an ally be overthrown, and support for Iraq also played well with many Arab nations (the Soviets finally established diplomatic relations with Oman and the UAE and an agreement to supply arms to Kuwait).

 In 1983, the Iranians' actions became increasingly anti-Soviet.
 The authorities cracked down on the Moscow-backed Iranian communist party, Tudeh, and expelled 18 Soviet diplomats.
 The Soviets were also keen to counterbalance Iraq's increasingly friendly relations with the West by boosting military aid to Saddam.
 Iraq became "the largest recipient of Soviet-bloc military aid among the countries of the Third World".
 In 1984, Iraq officially established diplomatic relations with the United States.
-This, combined with the outbreak of the tanker war, an Iranian-Saudi confrontation over oil tankers in the Persian Gulf, which opened the worrying prospect for the Soviets of an increased American presence in the region.
+This, combined with the outbreak of the tanker war, an Iranian-Saudi confrontation over oil tankers in the Persian Gulf, opened the worrying prospect for the Soviets of an increased American presence in the region.
 The Soviets responded with yet more military aid to Saddam.